Recent Contributions to Theories of Discrimination: Discriminatory Social Norms

-For example, Carvalho and Pradelski (2021) model the evolution of identity-specific norms based on groups' representation in different activities.
-Similarly, Akerlof and Rayo (2020) assume that activities are more identity-appropriate when more members of the identity group engage in them.\footnote{For other approaches to modeling the evolution of identity-specific norms, see references in Kranton (2016).} Using a different approach, Akerlof (2017) proposes a model of ``identity-formation'' where agents choose how much effort to dedicate to two different activities, as well as their \emph{values} over the two activities.
-In social interactions, agents derive value from self-esteem -- how much they excel at activities they value -- and peer-esteem -- how much they excel at activities valued by their chosen peers.
-Akerlof (2017) applies this model to study people's choices to conform or differentiate from their peer groups.
+More recent developments in this literature propose models of the evolution of \emph{identities as social norms}.
+These are evolutionary models, where, in the short run, agents take norms and social categories as given and choose their behavior in order to maximize their utility (including their identity-related utility).
+But in the long term these (myopically) chosen actions themselves determine the evolution of the identity norms and social categories.
+For example, \cite{carvalhopradelski2022} model the evolution of identity-specific norms based on groups' representation in different activities.
+Similarly, \cite{akerlofrayo2020} assume that activities are more identity-appropriate when more members of the identity group engage in them.
+Using a different approach, \cite{akerlof2017} proposes a model of ``identity-formation'' where agents choose how much effort to dedicate to two different activities, as well as their values over the two activities.
+In social interactions, agents derive value from self-esteem -- how much they excel at activities they value -- and peer-esteem -- how much they excel at activities valued by their chosen peers. \cite{akerlof2017} applies this model to study people's choices to conform or differentiate from their peer groups.